-With approximately 3,000 wild tigers remaining across their Asian territory, the species is at a tipping point.
+With fewer than 4,000 wild tigers remaining across their Asian territory, the species is at a tipping point.

 Habitat destruction, prey decline and the illegal trade in tiger parts and derivatives have left it teetering on the brink of extinction.